AtheosGame/AtheosGame.github.io/Tokenomics/SoulsToken.md

 #### **Spending $Souls**
 Players will burn $Souls (destroyed) to buy [Dungeon Maps](https://atheosgame.github.io/game/gameplaymechanics/maps/) within the game.

-The price of these maps will be proportionate to the level of the map.
+The price of these maps will be proportionate to the difficulty of the map.
-Higher-level maps provide more challenging experiences and will offer better loot rewards.
+Higher-difficulty maps provide more challenging experiences and will offer better loot rewards.

 *Once the game's economy has developed, players will be able to trade items in **Atheos Marketplace** using $Souls.*